thearifismail/TheLateSyft/README.md

 How to Fix images?
 Adding this to PR Checks?

+Unknown coming from nvd.nist.gov.
+Question: When will they move out of unknown states or what do we do with it Jira cards: split vuln in image or code base (front end)

 # The Late Syft (Hackathon by Brantely, Casey, and Kent)
 The Late Syft is a new open-source service that transitions existing SBoM(Software Build of Materials) functionality into a new "security as a service" open-source service.
 This will enable teams to see each individual build layer which will give the most accurate view of a container and its components.
 This ensures updated, automated and fresh copies on a regular basis and produces a more granular list of components/packages that are currently being monitored.